anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 ---

-## Autopilot OOBE Enrollment Test
+### Step 8 - Completed user-driven OOBE enrollment

-After the profile status showed **Assigned**, the test device was restarted into the Windows out-of-box experience.
+After the profile status showed `Assigned`, the test device was restarted into the Windows out-of-box experience.

 During OOBE:

 1. The device connected to the internet.
 2. The assigned Autopilot profile was downloaded.
-3. User 01 signed in using the lab Microsoft Entra ID account.
+3. user01 signed in using the lab Microsoft Entra ID account.
 4. The device joined Microsoft Entra ID.
 5. The device enrolled into Microsoft Intune.
 6. The device reached the Windows desktop.